 This salad is a great use of left over half onions, after cooking another dish.
 A great accompaniment to any meal, I also love it with steamed rice and an Indian chutney.

 Are you after Onion recipes?
-Try these: Onion Strings Pickled Salad, Caramelised Onion Salad with Bitter Greens and Pine Nuts, and Farinata with Onions and Tomatoes.
+Try these: Roasted Red Onions with Walnut Salsa, Onion Strings Pickled Salad, Sweet Onion Salad with Roasted Red Peppers, Caramelised Onion Salad with Bitter Greens and Pine Nuts, and Farinata with Onions and Tomatoes.
 There is also a deeply flavoured Confit d’Oignon (Onion Jam).

 Perhaps you are looking for easy Salads.
 Try Carrot Sambol, Simple Celery Salads, and Bok Choy with Capers and Tomatoes.